tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 `DbContext` does not provide a public default constructor, i.e. a constructor without any parameter.

 For a `DbContext` to be used in Dependency Injection a public constructor is required with a single `DbContextOptions` parameter.
-This is the constructor used by Dependency Injection container when an instance of a `DbContext` is constructed.
+That constructor is used by Dependency Injection container when an instance of a `DbContext` is constructed.

 ```
 public class DataContext: DbContext